carlomilanesi/measures-rs/docs/Tutorial.md

 * `reflection_over_line(unit_vector: Measure3d)`: It returns a transformation which reflects vectors over the line having the direction specified by a unit vector.
 * `reflection_over_plane(unit_vector: Measure3d)`: It returns a transformation which reflects vectors over the plane specified by its orthogonal unit vector.

-Here is the complete list of methods of `AffineMap3d`, which can be used to create affine transformations in the space:
+And here is the complete list of methods of `AffineMap3d`, which can be used to create affine transformations in the space:
 * `new(coefficients: [[Number; 4]; 3])`: It allows to construct any 3D affine transformation, if you know its 12 coefficients.
 * `translation(displacement: Measure3d)`: It returns a transformation which adds the specified vector to measure points.
 * `scaling(fixed_point: MeasurePoint3d, kx: Number, ky: Number, kz: Number)`: It returns a transformation which multiplies by the specified factors the differences with the specified fixed point.